How to Freeze Broccoli

 6. After the water has been in the ice water for 3 minutes you can drain it.

-7. Put the broccoli into quart or gallon size freezer bags.
+7. Spread the broccoli out on a cookie sheet and freeze until solid, then transfer into quart or gallon size freezer bags.
 Try to get as much air out of the bag as you can.
+Freezing the broccoli on a cookie sheet makes later portioning much easier, as all the florets will be individually frozen, and not stuck together.

 8. Label the bags and put them in the freezer.